diversen/pebble-framework-docs/docs/Auth.md

 ~~~

-You may run the Auth example:
+You may run this example:

     php -S localhost:8000 -t examples/auth

 And go to [http://localhost:8000](http://localhost:8000)

+<hr /><a href='https://github.com/diversen/pebble-framework-docs/blob/main/src-docs/700-Auth.md'>Edit this page on GitHub</a>